A Short Piece

 If it is legally, economically, or governmentally possible for one side who believes in x to completely silence and beat those who believe in y, then in accordance with the same genuineness that is required for society to stabilize, the side that believes in x will completely beat y, and so destabilize society.
 Thus, we must assure that it is not legally, economically, or governmentally possible for people or groups to be silenced and completely defeated, and yet everything within us will want to assure those possibilities exist so that we can use them for good (as we must genuinely believe we would use them).²

 To best equip people to manage the unstable situation of society, we must feel like we are betraying ourselves.
 If it is only a matter of time before the majority of people fail to live with this feeling of self-betrayal, then all societies have expiration dates.
 But perhaps some expirations are longer than others.

 ¹Lawler, Augustine, Robert Schaefer, and David Shaefer.
 “American Statesmanship: Old and New.”
 Active Duty.
 Lanham, MD.
 Rowman & Littlefield Publishers, Inc., 1998: 13.

-²This is similar to the dilemma outline in “The Rationality of Invincibility and Self-Destruction” by O.G.
-Rose where we must keep entities from “rationally” reaching a state of becoming “too big to fail,” and yet the very effort to stop market entities can be what gives them the tools to become “too big to fail.”
+²This is similar to the dilemma outlined in “The Rationality of Invincibility and Self-Destruction” by O.G.
+Rose, where we must keep entities from “rationally” reaching a state of becoming “too big to fail,” and yet that very effort to stop market entities can be what gives them the tools to become “too big to fail.”